aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/programming-with-text/placing-text-around-image/_index.md

 ## Conclusion

 In this tutorial, you have learned how to place text around an image in a PDF document using the Aspose.PDF library for .NET.
 By following the step-by-step guide and executing the provided C# code, you can create a table, add an image, and position text around the image in a PDF document.

+### FAQ's

+#### Q: What is the purpose of the "Placing Text Around Image In PDF File" tutorial?

+A: The "Placing Text Around Image In PDF File" tutorial demonstrates how to use the Aspose.PDF library for .NET to place text around an image in a PDF document.
+The tutorial provides a step-by-step guide and C# source code to help you create a table, add an image, and position text around the image.

+#### Q: Why would I want to place text around an image in a PDF document?

+A: Placing text around an image enhances the visual presentation of your PDF documents, making them more engaging and informative.
+This technique is often used in documents, brochures, reports, and other materials where you want to combine images and text in an aesthetically pleasing manner.

+#### Q: How do I set up the document directory?

+A: To set up the document directory:

+1. Replace `"YOUR DOCUMENT DIRECTORY"` in the `dataDir` variable with the path to the directory where you want to save the generated PDF file.

+#### Q: How do I create a table and add an image to it?

+A: The tutorial guides you through the process of creating a table using the `Table` class and adding an image to the table using the `Image` class.
+You will specify the image file path, height, and width before adding it to a table cell.

+#### Q: How do I position text around the image?

+A: To position text around the image, you will create HTML-formatted text using the `HtmlFragment` class.
+This text will contain both a title and body text.
+You will then add this HTML text to a table cell that is adjacent to the image cell.

+#### Q: Can I customize the appearance of the text and image?

+A: Yes, you can customize the appearance of the text and image using HTML tags and properties.
+For example, you can set font sizes, colors, styles, and alignment for the text.
+Additionally, you can adjust the size and dimensions of the image.

+#### Q: How do I save the PDF document?

+A: After adding the image and text to the table, you can save the PDF document using the `Save` method of the `Document` class.
+Provide the desired output file path as an argument to the `Save` method.

+#### Q: What is the expected output of this tutorial?

+A: By following the tutorial and executing the provided C# code, you will generate a PDF document that demonstrates how to place text around an image.
+The output document will contain a table with an image and text positioned around it.

+#### Q: Can I use different image formats other than JPG?

+A: Yes, you can use different image formats supported by the Aspose.PDF library, such as PNG, BMP, GIF, and more.
+When creating the `Image` object, specify the file path of the desired image format.

+#### Q: Is a valid Aspose License required for this tutorial?

+A: Yes, a valid Aspose License is required for this tutorial to work correctly.
+You can purchase a full license or obtain a 30-day temporary license from the Aspose website.